jojozhuang/jojozhuang.github.io/_posts/2016-03-16-deploy-nodejs-application-to-Amazon-EC2.md

 ![image16](/public/pics/2016-03-16/image16.png)
 4.3 Redirect port
 You cannot make node server listen to port 80.
 Run the following command to redirect requests from port 80 of EC2 server to port 8080 of our Node server.
-You must run it in root role.
-And it need to be set each time your EC2 instnace is restarted.
+You must execute it in root role.
+And it needs to be reset each time your EC2 instnace is restarted.

 ```
 iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to 8080